One to one maths interventions built for KS4 success

 Similar Shapes Example 7

-We can use the area scale factor 2^2 or 4 as a multiplier to find the missing area.
+Use the scale factor to find the missing value.

 Example 8: finding an area or volume